Kim-Macdonald/VoCreportGenerator/README.md

 # Assumptions:

+We use the following pipelines to produce results used below: BCCDC-PHL/ncov2019-artic-nf (forked from connor-lab/ncov2019-artic-nf) and BCCDC-PHL/ncov-tools (forked from jts/ncov-tools)

 You should have the following folders set up on your network/PC (or change the paths in script to reflect where you want your VoC tables/reports saved):

 ![image](https://user-images.githubusercontent.com/72042148/110599834-242cce80-8138-11eb-85b9-8e507483da65.png)